Violin & Piano Instructor

 At ten years of age David added piano lessons, and a few years later he began to study composition with Dr. Kevin Walczyk and Larry Johnson.
 These multiple areas of interest in music led him to the Conservatory of Music at University of the Pacific, where in 2012 he graduated with honors with a degree in music composition.

 More than anything else, David enjoys teaching.
-He recently returned to Portland after spending two years teaching English and music at a private kindergarten in South Korea.
+In 2017 David returned to Portland after spending two years teaching English and music at a private kindergarten in South Korea.
 He feels strongly that music enhances quality of life, and endeavors to inspire musical creativity and artistry in his students.
 Using his background in composition, he has helped students learn a range of music, from traditional classical repertoire to Taylor Swift and Geometry Dash.

 Aside from music, David enjoys practicing yoga and can often be found holed up in a coffee shop with a book.